StefaniaVerduga/applied-statistics/README.md

 git clone https://github.com/StefaniaVerduga/applied-statistics.git
 ```
 This command will create a new directory with the same name as the repository in our current location and copy the repository files into it.

+### Running Jupyter Notebook

+Next, I am going to explain how I created and carried out this project in Jupyter Notebook through VSCode.

+1. The first step is to install Visual Studio Code and all the needed extensions: Python and Jupyter extensions.
+2. Open the folder or workshop where we want to create or open Jupyter Notebooks, in this case the folder where we have our repository.
+We should create a new Jupyter Notebook by clicking on the "Create a new file" button and saving it with a `.ipynb` extension.
+3. Then, we should select a Kernel and choose the Python interpreter that we want to use for running the notebook.
+4. Once all the previous steps are already done, we can run code cells by clicking the "Run Cell" button on the left side of each code cell or by using the keyboard shortcut Shift + Enter.